-Writing in Business and Economics
+Writing for Business and Economics

 Communicating with others is essential in every career, not only in business.
 A manager could have the best ideas in the world, but if he or she is not able to communicate these ideas to others, the ideas are of no practical use to anyone.
 It is a commonly believed myth among business students that writing skills are not of utmost importance; however, it is through writing that one is able to communicate with others.
 Whether it is through memos, e-mails, reports, or letters, business people use some form of writing each and every day.